 31-Day Trend

-- The last two spikes to be ignored as they indicate observer error due to improper sampling
+- The spikes observed on 4th & 7th of Jul to be ignored as they indicate observer error due to improper sampling

 - Assessment not made on Sundays as re-sorting is not carried out cf. KPI-6